Dr. Samuel L. Graham - DVM 1959

 Central Veterinary Conference 2005

-A state public health veterinarian and alumnus of the Kansas State University College of Veterinary Medicine will be honored this month for his service to his profession and for being an exemplary role model.
+A state public health veterinarian and alumnus of the Kansas State University College of Veterinary Medicine was honored for his service to his profession and for being an exemplary role model.

-Dr. Samuel L. Graham, Kingman, KS., has been named by the College of Veterinary Medicine and its Veterinary Medical Alumni Association to receive an Alumni Recognition Award.
-The award will be presented by Dean Ralph Richardson at a reception on Aug.
-27 during the Central Veterinary Conference in Kansas City, MO.
+Dr. Samuel L. Graham, Kingman, KS., was named by the College of Veterinary Medicine and its Veterinary Medical Alumni Association to receive an Alumni Recognition Award.
+The award was presented by Dean Ralph Richardson at a reception on Aug.
+27, 2005 during the Central Veterinary Conference in Kansas City, MO.

 Graham has been employed by the Kansas Department of Animal Health since 1988.
 As a state field veterinarian, he is responsible for investigating reports of livestock disease and works with county officials to quarantine and eliminate the disease.
 Currently, Graham spends about half his time working with 23 counties in southwest Kansas to establish local emergency management response teams.
 The teams are trained to isolate and control disease in the event of an animal disease outbreak.